 And here's where you can put something between your slices of whole grain bread:

-Not how much you have on your body, but rather how much and which types you're eating.
+Not how much you have on your body, but rather how much and which types of fat you're eating.

 ISSN guidelines indicate that a diet composed of 25-35% (0.5-1.5 grams/kg/day) will do the trick for moderately active people.

 Are you beginning to see why food labels are a good idea?